Efficient Evaluation of LLM Performance with Statistical Guarantees: Method

-\textbf{Motivation and desiderata}\;\;\; The factor model is only a working model and offers no coverage guarantee on its own.
-Moreover, we make no i.i.d.~assumptions on benchmark questions: we treat the labels $z_j$ as fixed-but-unknown, since curated suites often intentionally include adversarial/edge cases and are not necessarily meant to represent a superpopulation of user queries.
-Thus, we want a \textit{model-free} inference layer that wraps around the factor model and yields valid coverage for the finite-bank estimand $\theta$.
+\textbf{Motivation and desiderata}\;\;\; The factor model is only a working model and offers no coverage guarantee.
+We also make no i.i.d.~assumptions on benchmark questions: labels $z_j$ are fixed-but-unknown, since curated suites often include adversarial/edge cases and need not represent a superpopulation of user queries.
+Thus, we need a \textit{model-free} inference layer that wraps around the factor model and yields valid coverage for the finite-bank estimand $\theta$.

-Sequential active inference \cite{zrnic2024active} provides coverage, but differs from our approach in two key ways.
-First, it follows \textit{nature's order}: at time $t$, one observes only the next item in a fixed stream and can only make a label/skip decision via an adaptive Bernoulli policy.
-In contrast, in our benchmark-bank setting, we have access to the full pool of question factors $\{ v_j \}_{j=1}^{N_q}$ at every step and wish to leverage this global information to \textit{proactively select} the next question.
-Second, we desire a workflow that is deterministic conditional on selection: once a question is chosen, it is labeled with probability $1$ (no coin flip).
+Sequential active inference \citep{zrnic2024active} provides coverage, but follows \textit{nature's order}: at time $t$, one observes only the next item in a fixed stream and can only make a label/skip decision via an adaptive Bernoulli policy.
+If an informative item is skipped, it cannot be revisited.
+In our benchmark-bank setting, by contrast, we have access to the \textit{full} pool of question factors at each step and wish to \textit{proactively select} the next question, labeling each selected question deterministically.

-These desiderata are particularly important for FAQ because the new model factor $u$ is initialized from historical models and may be inaccurate (especially as models evolve over time).
-Proactively selecting informative questions early accelerates learning of $u$ (c.f.
-Section \ref{subsection:active-learning-sampling-policy}), improving subsequent query choices and inference.
-Practically, our desiderata better matches typical evaluation workflows: one selects a subset of questions under a budget, rather than streaming through the entire bank with probabilistic labeling decisions.
+These desiderata are important for FAQ because the new model factor $u$ is initialized from historical models and may be inaccurate as models evolve.
+Proactively selecting informative questions early accelerates learning of $u$ (Section \ref{subsection:active-learning-sampling-policy}), potentially improving subsequent query choices and inference.
+Practically, our desiderata also better match typical evaluation workflows: selecting a budgeted subset of questions, rather than streaming through the entire bank with probabilistic labeling decisions.